MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/package-management.md

 ### Option 1: Create a Local Package Repository Using miniCRAN

-You can create a local R package repository using the R package miniCRAN.
+You can create a local R package repository  of the packages you need using the R package miniCRAN.
+You can then install from this repository.
 This can be very useful when the server does not have Internet connectivity since the standard method of installing R packages (the R command install.packages()) might not work.

-There are two options for installing packages from a local share or repository:
-Use the miniCRAN package to create a local repository of the packages you need, then install from this repository.
-This topic describes the miniCRAN method.
-Download the packages you need, and their dependencies, as zip files, and save them in a local folder, and then copy that folder to the SQL Server computer.
-For more information on the manual copy method, see Install Additional Packages on SQL Server.
-Step 1.
-Install miniCRAN and download packages
+1. Install the miniCRAN package on a computer that has Internet access.

 Install the miniCRAN package on a computer that has Internet access.
 # Install miniCRAN ---------------------------------------------------